lena-aiu/Samples_Of_Wireframing/README.md

 -----
 To create this wireframing I used the website [balsamiq](https://balsamiq.cloud/ "Cool website!") and Adobe XD desktop programm.

+balsamiq - wireframe for Add a credit card
+Adobe XD - wireframe for Ryding app

 @lena-aiu :+1: This  looks great - it's ready to review! :octocat: